0vm/SendIt-Spammer/README.md

-# SendIt Spammer
+# SendIt Messages
-Sendit Bots allows you to spam users with notifications and messages.
+Sendit allows you to send a large amount of messages to users.

 # Usage
-python spammer.py
+python sendit.py

 Install Python. https://youtu.be/Kn1HF3oD19c?t=40

-If You Do Get Blocked, Use A VPN or Restart Your Modem/Router.
+If You Do Get Blocked, Use A VPN.

 # Changes
 Added a title bar that displays the total messages sent.

-Made it noob friendly for people who don't know what threads are.
+Made it friendly for people who don't know what threads are.